Skip to contents

 reason

-A message or other value to include in the 'interrupt' condition object that will be returned as the Job's result.
+A message to include in the 'interrupt' condition object that will be returned as the Job's result.

 Returns